Beta: Live Mode (Data fetching) is in beta and may change.

 Limitations

-- Notion’s API does not provide visibility into group membership or document-level access lists.
+- ACL & Group Visibility: Notion’s API does not provide visibility into group membership or document-level access lists.
+It does not expose document-level permission lists in a way Glean can use to project per-user ACLs.

-- Glean does not support indexing documents not explicitly shared with the integration or those residing outside the permissions model allowed by Notion API.
+- Permission Model Scope: Glean does not support indexing documents not explicitly shared with the integration or those residing outside the permissions model allowed by the Notion API.

 Requirements